rmoskal-agh/Dice-Poker/README.md

 # Dice-Poker
-Dice poker game with LCD UI (ATMEGA328PB, C) (see readme for rules of the game)
+Dice poker game with LCD UI, integraded with KL05Z module.

+Rules will be added here soon :)